farazshaikh/emacsdesktop/splitter/README.md

 Splitter
 ========
-   Multi-thread file splitting and reconcile too.
+   Multi-thread file splitting and reconcile tool.
 Similar to UNIX split, but configurable in terms of
    1. number of threads
    2. IO size used by thread for doing the split